 There is an incredible movement amongst our youth today, proud and capable and willing to absorb, understand and develop avenues to improve the state of Indigenous disadvantage.
 Through their own engagement with forums, conferences and education they have fostered their talents, helped us to plan ahead by engaging with life and providing new platforms to voice their aspirations and opinions – a youth opinion that will influence a nations future, together.
 The Youth Forum is a great opportunity to witness the impressive leadership capacity of the next generation.

-The 2016 Garma Youth Forum will provide 4 days of activities and workshops.
-School aged kids from 8 – 18 will participate in a broad range of activities, from mobile journalism, digital media, information session, social media tasks, song writing workshops with talented artists, film and production sessions, and educational workshops designed for our young stars.
-Much physical activities will provide a team spirit and the Yolgnu Rapirri Rom smoking ceremony cleanses and clears the safe passage for all to make friendships of a lifetime.
+The Garma Youth Forum provides four days of programmed activities and workshops.
+School students will participate in a broad range of activities, from mobile journalism, digital media, information sessions, social media tasks, song writing workshops with talented artists, film and production sessions, and educational workshops designed for our young stars.
+Also included is a variety of physical activities to provide a team spirit and the Yolgnu Rapirri Rom smoking ceremony cleanses and clears the safe passage for all to make friendships of a lifetime.